zhol0777/is-this-good/KEYCAPS.md

 ### NicePBT/CannonCaps (CannonKeys Dye-sub)

-NicePBT makes up the **very** thick (1.7mm) blanks, while CannonCaps makes up the medium thick blanks (1.4mm).
+NicePBT is composed of the **very** thick (1.7mm) blanks, while CannonCaps makes up the medium thick blanks (1.4mm).
 CannonCaps have very very smooth texture, while NicePBT is a bit more textured.
 Their kitting tends to be one large base kit that provides solid 40's and split bars support.
 Limited reverse dye-sublimation.
 A decent buy for those not trying to buy keycaps directly from China.
 Legend quality is improving.
 NicePBT is very smooth texture, CannonCaps (dyesub) is EXTREMELY smooth texture, perhaps on-par with (if not smoother than) CRP.
+There is some reverse dye-sub fade on the sides of the keycap, but you definitely get your money's worth in kitting.

 ### Shenpo/Godwife/Goddess Dye Sublimation